-My top Benchtop table saw recommendation is the Dewalt DW745 Table Saw.
-Its standout selling points is the build quality, synonymous with the Dewalt brand, and evidenced by a) its cast table top, which is unusual for a benchtop saw, and b) protective steel roll cage.
-Despite those 2 features it still weighs in at a very respectable 22 Kg (lighter than its competitors), so its portability is in no way compromised.
+Our top benchtop table saw recommendation is the DeWalt DW745 Table Saw.
+The saw’s standout selling point is its build quality, synonymous with the DeWalt brand, and evidenced by a) its cast table top, which is unusual for a small table saw, and b) protective steel roll cage.
+Despite those 2 features it still weighs in at a very respectable 22 kg (lighter than its competitors), so its portability is in no way compromised.

 It’s fence stability is excellent – it is lockable to the front and rear (some fences only lock in one location), and accurate adjustments can be with the calibrated rule.
 The bevel locking mechanism is also well made, and the mitre gauge operates well in its T-slot (T-slots provide greater accuracy for mitre gauges than regular slots).

-The table’s square area allows timber up to 8’ x 4’ to be ripped down the middle (315mm to the left of the blade, 610mm to the right).
-The maximum cutting depth with its 10” blade (it comes with 24 teeth) is 77mm at 90 deg and 57mm at 45 deg, both perfectly acceptable for a benchtop saw.
-To control the power – its 1,850 watt motor can generate a no-load speed of 3,800 RPM – the saw has both a soft start and overload protection.
+The table’s square area allows timber up to 8’ x 4’ to be ripped down the middle (315 mm to the left of the blade, 610 mm to the right).
+The maximum cutting depth with its 10” blade (it comes with 24 teeth) is 77 mm at 90 degrees and 57 mm at 45 degrees, both perfectly acceptable for a benchtop saw.
+To control the power – its 1,850 watt motor can generate a no-load speed of 3,800 rpm – the saw has both a soft start and overload protection.

-Number 2 on my list of recommendations is the Bosch GTS10J Table Saw.
-This is a high quality benchtop table saw and comes from the Bosch Professional range, aka Bosch’s ‘blue’ tools.
+Number 2 on our list of recommendations is the Bosch GTS10J Table Saw.
+This is a high quality portable table saw and comes from the Bosch Professional range, aka Bosch’s ‘blue’ tools.

 These tools are specifically “engineered for excellence”, and designed with durability and longevity in mind.
 This is demonstrated by the 3 year guarantee that comes with all Bosch ‘Professional’ tools.
 The GTS10J weighs 26 Kg, which is not exactly lightweight, but this does include a neat storage facility under the table surface into which you can clip all the fences, tools and accessories that come with the tool.

 The motor is very powerful – its 1,800 watts can create a no-load speed of 3,650 RPM.
 It also has a soft start, from a large well-positioned on-off switch, and runs with overload protection.
-Its 10” blade (with 30 teeth) can cut to a depth of 77mm when set at 90 deg and 55mm when set at 45 deg.
+Its 10” blade (with 30 teeth) can cut to a depth of 77 mm when set at 90 degrees and 55 mm when set at 45 degrees.

 Dust is removed very efficiently using both a port at the rear of the saw and by one attached to the blade guard.
 The latter is part of what Bosch refer to as its ‘click and clean’ system; this also incorporates a transparent blade guard to get a better view of the work in progress but also reinforces the concept that more efficient dust removal is not only more healthy in general but also prevents it lodging in the moving parts of the saw, where it would otherwise compromise efficiency and eventual shelf-life.

-Overall this is a very high quality tool and comes in a close second for the best table saw for the UK market.
-This tool is very well designed and is engineered for professional use.
+Overall this is a very high quality tool and comes a close second for our best table saw for the UK market.
+This tool is very well designed and is engineered for both DIY and professional use.

 The Fury is approximately £80 cheaper, whilst still inheriting the underlying technology of the upmarket Rage.
 In terms of build quality the Fury even has an anti bounce device to ensure the table remains stable during cutting.
-The cutting height and angle can be easily adjusted with the hand wheel and calibrated gauge and you can cut down to 73mm with the blade in a vertical position and 55mm if tilted to 45 deg.
+The cutting height and angle can be easily adjusted with the hand wheel and calibrated gauge and you can cut down to 73 mm with the blade in a vertical position and 55 mm if tilted to 45 degrees.
 The aluminium fence clamps into place at one end parallel to the blade to ensure accurate rip cuts and the mitre gauge fits snugly into its slot on the table for accurate cross-cut work.

 One of the main features of both the Fury and Rage table saws is the efficiency of the multipurpose blade and how effortlessly it cuts not just through wood and plastics but aluminium and steel too.

 For DIYer’s this is a table saw to seriously consider, particularly as it is backed up by Evolution’s 3 year guarantee.
-If you are looking for a high quality tool on a budget this is the best table saw for you.
+The Rage is one of the best portable table saws around so if you are looking for a high quality tool on a budget this is the best table saw for you.